AI Self-Service Kiosks in 2026: How Intelligent Hardware Is Reshaping Retail, QSR & Healthcare

 Q: What is an AI self-service kiosk?

-An AI-powered self-service kiosk is a standalone interactive terminal that uses artificial intelligence — including computer vision, NLP, and machine learning — to deliver personalized, intelligent customer experiences without staff intervention.
+An AI-powered self-service kiosk is a standalone interactive terminal that uses technologies such as computer vision, natural language processing, and machine learning to support more intelligent and more responsive self-service experiences.

 Q: What industries use self-service kiosks the most?